vinceskahan/v5wiki/WeeWX-v4-and-logging.md

 handler.
 The comma is important: it tells Python that the option is actually a list.
 2. The default log level will be `DEBUG`.
 Everything with priority `DEBUG` or higher will get logged.
 3. How shall the entries get formatted?
-This tells the logging facility to use the "standard" formatter.
+This tells the logging facility to use the `standard` formatter.
+Other options are `verbose`, or `simple`.
 4. Option `class` identifies the class of the handler that to be used.
-It should be set to [`logging.handlers.RotatingFileHandler`](https://docs.python.org/3/library/logging.handlers.html#rotatingfilehandler).
+For rotating files, it should be set to [`logging.handlers.RotatingFileHandler`](https://docs.python.org/3/library/logging.handlers.html#rotatingfilehandler).
-5. Option `filename` specifies the location of the file in which the logs will appear.
+6. Option `filename` specifies the location of the file in which the logs will appear.
-6. Option `maxBytes` is how big the file will be allowed to grow before logging is rotated into a new file.
+7. Option `maxBytes` is how big the file will be allowed to grow before logging is rotated into a new file.
-7. Option `backupCount` is how many rotated files to be retained before deletion.
+8. Option `backupCount` is how many rotated files to be retained before deletion.

 The `rotate` handler also serves as a good example of overriding default logging behavior.